aadijay3477/test3/Faq/README.md

-## <p text-align="center"> [#](FAQ) FAQ </p>
+<h1 align ="center"> FAQ </h1>

 ## [#](already_exists) already_exists

-- Notification already present
+> Notification already present

 ## [#](ineligible_state) ineligible_state

-- Please pass active mandate
+> Please pass active mandate

 ## [#](ineligible_state_gw) ineligible_state_gw

-- Gateway not found for this mandate
+> Gateway not found for this mandate

 ## [#](invalid_info) invalid_info

-- Please pass a valid source information
+> Please pass a valid source information

 ## [#](Invalid_invoice_display_number) Invalid_invoice_display_number

-- Invoice_display_number is invalid
+> Invoice_display_number is invalid

 ## [#](Invalid_txn_date) Invalid_txn_date

-- Transaction date passed in source_info is not in unix timestamp format
+> Transaction date passed in source_info is not in unix timestamp format

 ## [#](Invalid_Request) Invalid_Request

-- Notification not found
+> Notification not found

 ## [#](Invalid_Request_mid) Invalid_Request_mid

-- Merchant_Id not found
+> Merchant_Id not found

 ## [#](Invalid_Request_mgid) Invalid_Request_mgid

-- MerchantGateway_Id not found
+> MerchantGateway_Id not found

 ## [#](VPA_verification_not_supported_for_the_given_merchant_Id) VPA_verification_not_supported_for_the_given_merchant_Id

-- virtual payment address verification is not supported for this merchant Id
+> virtual payment address verification is not supported for this merchant Id

 ## [#](Mandate_Not_Found) Mandate_Not_Found

-- The user has entered bank details incorrectly
+> The user has entered bank details incorrectly

 ## [#](Transaction_is_inprocess) Transaction_is_inprocess

-- Transaction is in process
+> Transaction is in process

 ## [#](Authentication_Error) Authentication_Error

-- Missing data authenticatio error
+> Missing data authenticatio error

 ## [#](Internal_Server_Error) Internal_Server_Error

-- Internal server error occured
+> Internal server error occured

 ## [#](Upstream_Api_Error) Upstream_Api_Error

-- Upstream api error
+> Upstream api error

 ## [#](Transaction_limit_reached_for_order) Transaction_limit_reached_for_order

-- Transaction limit reached for this order
+> Transaction limit reached for this order

 ## [#](merchant_account_cannot_be_null) merchant_account_cannot_be_null

-- Merchant account is null cannot proceed
+> Merchant account is null cannot proceed

 ## [#](Invalid_merchant_id) Invalid_merchant_id

-- Merchant_Id is invalid
+> Merchant_Id is invalid

 ## [#](No_card_could_be_located_for_token) No_card_could_be_located_for_token

-- Please check if card exists for given token
+> Please check if card exists for given token

 ## [#](txnCardInfo_missing_for_txnid) txnCardInfo_missing_for_txnid

-- Transaction card info missing missing for txnId
+> Transaction card info missing missing for txnId

 ## [#](Cannot_find_a_suitable_gateway_to_process_the_transaction) Cannot_find_a_suitable_gateway_to_process_the_transaction

-- Unable to find suitable gateway please try other payment options
+> Unable to find suitable gateway please try other payment options

 ## [#](second_factor_not_found_for_this_Txnid) second_factor_not_found_for_this_Txnid

-- Login issue : second factor not found for this transaction Id
+> Login issue : second factor not found for this transaction Id

 ## [#](Payment_method_not_found) Payment_method_not_found

-- Payment method not found please choose another payment option
+> Payment method not found please choose another payment option

 ## [#](txnOffer_missing_for_txnid) txnOffer_missing_for_txnid

-- TxnOffer not available for this txnId
+> TxnOffer not available for this txnId

 ## [#](this_entity_is_already_deleted) this_entity_is_already_deleted

-- This entity is already deleted from bank accounts
+> This entity is already deleted from bank accounts

 ## [#](Bad_Origin_Permission_denied) Bad_Origin_Permission_denied

-- IP validation failed -Bad Origin, Permission denied
+> IP validation failed >Bad Origin, Permission denied

 ## [#](Authentication_is_required_for_fetching_order_details) Authentication_is_required_for_fetching_order_details

-- Authentication required for fetching order details
+> Authentication required for fetching order details

 ## [#](Merchant_Id_info_missing) Merchant_Id_info_missing

-- Merchant Id Info not found
+> Merchant Id Info not found

 ## [#](Mandatory_fields_are_missing) Mandatory_fields_are_missing

-- mandatory fields are missing
+> mandatory fields are missing

 ## [#](Provided_command_not_found_for_given_orderId) Provided_command_not_found_for_given_orderId

-- Provided command not found for given orderId
+> Provided command not found for given orderId

 ## [#](Internal_server_error) Internal_server_error

-- Internal server error
+> Internal server error

 ## [#](Access_Denied) Access_Denied

-- Access denied
+> Access denied

 ## [#](No_successfull_txn_found_for_given_order_id) No_successfull_txn_found_for_given_order_id

-- No successfull txn found for given order_id
+> No successfull txn found for given order_id

 ## [#](Order_already_exists_with_the_given_order_id) Order_already_exists_with_the_given_order_id

-- Error : order already exists with the given order Id
+> Error : order already exists with the given order Id

 ## [#](Duplicate_Request) Duplicate_Request

-- Duplicate request Attempted
+> Duplicate request Attempted

 ## [#](Customer_not_found_for_this_order) Customer_not_found_for_this_order

-- Customer not found for this order
+> Customer not found for this order

 ## [#](Refund_Details_Not_found_the_request) Refund_Details_Not_found_the_request

-- Refund details not found for this request
+> Refund details not found for this request

 ## [#](Gateway_Not_supported) Gateway_Not_supported

-- This gateway is not supported
+> This gateway is not supported

 ## [#](Authentication_Account_not_found) Authentication_Account_not_found

-- Authentication account not found
+> Authentication account not found

 ## [#](Session_Expired) Session_Expired

-- Session expired !
+> Session expired !

 ## [#](Network_Not_Supported) Network_Not_Supported

-- Network not supported
+> Network not supported

 ## [#](Payment_type_Not_supported) Payment_type_Not_supported

-- Payment type not supported please select other payment method
+> Payment type not supported please select other payment method

 ## [#](Encryption_failed) Encryption_failed

-- Encryption failed
+> Encryption failed

 ## [#](Decryption_failed) Decryption_failed

-- Decryption failed
+> Decryption failed

 ## [#](unprocessable_entity) unprocessable_entity

-- Unprocessable entity
+> Unprocessable entity

 ## [#]() Processing_Error

-- Processing Error
+> Processing Error